At Sentinel Primary Care we aim to restore primary care to the way it ought to be: personalized, attentive, and high quality.

 We’ll draw blood in the office and send it to LabCorp for processing.

-As has always been the case, your physician will continue to review the summary from your hospitalization so that we can stay up to date with your healthcare.
+As has always been the case, Dr. O'Connell will continue to review the summary from your hospitalization so that we can stay up to date with your healthcare.

 Sentinel Primary Care is an office based practice, so we don’t come to any of the area’s residential facilities to provide care, but we’re happy to see you here in the office and we can work with your residence to coordinate your primary care.

-Sentinel Primary Care is “concierge for the middle class” so our pricing is meant to be affordable.
-The fee varies by age; see our Payment Model page.
+Sentinel Primary Care's pricing is meant to be affordable and the fee varies by age; see our Payment Model page.

 Definitely!
 We want you to be sure that Sentinel Primary Care is a good fit.
 If you’re interested but not quite sure then you have two options: first you can call us to set up a brief visit to meet Dr. O’Connell, meet the staff and see our office.
 The visit is free and is a chance for you get a feel for the environment here.
 It won’t be a doctor’s visit per se (i.e. we won’t do things like check your vital signs, examine you, or give medical advice), but it will be your opportunity to meet us to help you make your decision.